thilan3547/TRDL-IaC-Repo/README.md

 - EKS cluster is setup across 2 AZs
 - EKS cluster is configured with an EKS-managed node group of min, max and desired node settings
 - TRDL app is deployed in 2 pods across 2 nodes (initial version)
+- To increase high availability further, HPA and CA can be installed

 ## CICD